Skip to main content

 Unlocking the community energy potential to support the market uptake of bioenergy heating technologies

-2. Enable community actors to plan and implement bioenergy projects: By M18, we developed a suite of supporting resources for community bioenergy project development which will be constantly enhanced over the project’s lifecycle.
-Specifically: the BECoop (i) assessment tool (D2.1) (ii) toolkit (D2.3) (iii) e-market environment (D2.5) and (iv) the technical (D2.7) business and financial support (D2.9) services catalogues.
+2. Enable community actors to plan and implement bioenergy projects: We developed a suite of supporting resources for community bioenergy project development.
+Specifically: the BECoop (i) assessment tool (D2.1 & D2.2) (ii) toolkit (D2.3 & D2.4) (iii) e-market environment (D2.5 & D2.6) and (iv) the technical (D2.7 & D2.8) business and financial support (D2.9 & D2.10) services catalogues.
+All the tools will remain active for at least 2 years after the end of the project.

 We use both (i)existing community energy structures that do not have bioenergy in their mix and (ii)relevant local authorities as agents of change in the local level.
 We are targeting new potential bioenergy clients, assisting them to see their community bioenergy projects through.
 We extract hard-to-grasp insights and offer capacity building sessions to stakeholders, equipping them with the skills required for the establishment of sustainable bioenergy communities.
 We tailor our stakeholders mobilisation strategies to the specific local needs of our pilot cases, demonstrating to project developers how to avoid commoditization of the engagement process.
 We enhance the social attitude towards bioenergy cooperatives, increasing trust in community-driven initiatives while also practically fostering (technical, business support) the uptake of projects of a variety of readiness level.
 We replicate our concept to more EU cases, thus, improving the robustness and attractiveness of community bioenergy investments.